The Midnight Library

 The Midnight Library is a fantasy novel by Matt Haig, published on 13 August 2020 by Canongate Books.
 It was abridged and broadcast on BBC Radio 4 over ten episodes in December 2020.

-The novel follows a 35 year old British woman unhappy in her dead-end life who is given the opportunity to experience lives she might have had if she had made different choices.
+The novel follows a 35-year-old English woman unhappy in her dead-end life who is given the opportunity to experience lives she might have had if she had made different choices.

 Plot

-The book's protagonist is a young woman named Nora Seed who is unhappy with her choices in life.
-During the night, she tries to kill herself but ends up in a library managed by her school librarian, Mrs. Elm.
+Nora Seed is unhappy with her choices in life as a sixteen-year-old and remains unhappy nineteen years later.
+Her best friend, Izzy, is in Australia; she has just been fired; her relationship with her brother, Joe, is sour; her music teaching gig is seemingly cancelled; and her cat has just died.
+Nora feels as if she is useless to the world.
+During the night, she attempts suicide via overdose, but ends up in a limbo library, known as the Midnight Library, managed by her school librarian, Mrs. Elm.
 The library is situated between life and death with millions of books filled with stories of her life had she made some different decisions.
+In this library, with Mrs. Elm's help, she tries to find the life in which she's the most content.
+However, the only lives she can access are those that are possible, so she cannot find a life where her cat is alive (due to his restrictive cardiomyopathy).

-In this library, she then tries to find the life in which she's the most content.
-For example, in one possible life she tries to reunite with her boyfriend and finds herself married to him, but it isn't the way as she expected.
-She also sees herself as a glaciologist doing research in the Svalbard archipelago in the Arctic – a very different life from the one she tries to escape, but not necessarily a better choice.
+In one possible life, she reunites with her boyfriend, Dan, and finds herself married to him, but it is not the way she expected.
+Neither of them is happy with their lives, even after accomplishing Dan's dream of owning a pub.
+She visits a life in which she lives in Australia to be with Izzy.
+However, Izzy had died in a car crash years earlier.
+She then tries a potential life in which she becomes an Olympic swimmer.
+However, she finds it unfulfilling and messes up her TED talk.
+She sees herself in a world where she is a glaciologist doing research in the Svalbard archipelago in the Arctic – a very different life from the one she tried to escape, but not necessarily a better choice.